zchryl/Position-Analysis-in-League/README.md

 This analysis uses **Oracle's Elixir** dataset of professional match data for League of Legends in 2025.
 Included in this file are many statistics from individual matches and each match's individual players from Esport matches throughout 2025.
 <br>
 <br>
 This dataset captures essentially all of the numerical and recordable data that can be obtained from LOL matches, providing both information about teams as a whole and individual player statistics, which will prove to be very deterministic about what role that player took on in a match.
 An essential dynamic to MOBA's is the presence of role based performances.
 Instead of other genres of games where the performance of a player can be quite similar across the board, asides from executing team formations or decisions, LOL's role dynamic leads to each player on a team fulfilling a very defined position.
 While some roles share similarities, such as Mid Laners and ADC Bot roles eventually scaling their power to be PVP focused, others such as Jungle are encouraged to damage monsters outside of the game's 3 main lanes.
 At a basic level, there are positions that play more passively than others, differentiating the "carries," those entrusted to lead the team by power, and the supports.
 However, stats often overlap in importance.
 All roles have some involvement and expectation to engage in PVP against the enemy team.
-For this reason, stats like `kills`, deaths, assists can vary across game to game from player to player. <br>
+For this reason, stats like `kills`, `deaths`, `assists` can vary across game to game from player to player. <br>
 <br>
 For this analysis, the central question I am interested in is <b>Just how defined are the positions in League of Legends by stats?</b> To explore this question, I isolate many crucial statistics that define a player's performance as well as differentiate them from others.
 Exploring this question requires us to understand the patterns in individual stats and their correlations to others.
 In the conclusion of this analysis, I construct a predictive model that attempts to classify a player's position by just their match statistics.
 The performance of this Prediction Model may or may not support the idea that there actually are correlations between positions and statistics.
 <br>